Chase Sapphire Preferred vs. American Express Gold: Which Card is Better in 2025?

 Both of these cards can provide exceptional value!

 Both the American Express Gold and the Chase Sapphire Preferred are excellent credit cards, and deciding between them can be extremely difficult.
-However, you do not have to make a choice!
-For many individuals, it can actually make sense to have and use both the Chase Sapphire Preferred and the American Express Gold simultaneously.
+However, you do not have to make a choice; for many individuals, having both the Chase Sapphire Preferred and the American Express Gold can provide extra benefits.

 To start, there are several shared transfer partners between Chase and AmEx, which allow you to effectively combine your Chase and AmEx points for a single booking!
-These cards’ spending reward categories also fit together nicely—I use both of these cards and find that I’m able to accumulate AmEx and Chase points easily—I just use the Gold for flights and groceries, and the CSP for dining and other travel.
+These cards’ spending reward categories also fit together nicely—we use both of these cards and find that we are able to accumulate AmEx and Chase points easily—just use the Gold for flights and groceries, and the CSP for dining and other travel.
 That’s it.

 However, if you can only have just one of these cards (maybe you’re conscious of annual fees, or are getting close to Chase’s 5/24 rule), then follow this basic pathway for making a decision between the two: